-

 The Australian National Clinical Guidelines for ADHD states that "Combined pharmacological and non-pharmacological treatment was better than either alone.

 ADHD does not always show up as hyperactivity.
-Many children diagnosed with ADHD are well-behaved, polite, and have normal or even above-average intelligence.
+Many children diagnosed with ADHD are well-behaved, polite, and have average or even above-average intelligence.
+Despite this, they may struggle with inattention, distractibility, fidgeting, impulsive mistakes,.

 Disruptive Behaviour Disorders (DBDs) encompass a group of childhood externalising disorders, primarily including ADHD, Oppositional Defiant Disorder (ODD), and Conduct Disorder (CD).